ethereum-optimism/optimism-tutorial/standard-bridge-custom-token/README.md

 ## Deploying the Custom Token

-Deployment script is made available under `scripts/deploy-custom-token.js` that you can use to instantiate `L2CustomERC20` either on a local dev node (`optimistic-devnode`) or on `optimistic-kovan`.
+The deployment script is available under `scripts/deploy-custom-token.js` that you can use to instantiate `L2CustomERC20` either on a local dev node (`optimistic-devnode`) or on `optimistic-kovan`.

 Once you're ready with a tested kovan deployment, you can request a review via